Tag Heuer, tech companies unveil $1,500 luxury smartwatch

 NEW YORK (AP) — A leading Swiss watchmaker and two technology titans have combined forces to produce a computerized wristwatch billed as the "world's smartest luxury watch."

-Tag Heuer CEO Jean-Claude Biver said his company has been building mechanical watches for 155 years but knew little about building an Internet-connected device that younger buyers would want.
+Tag Heuer CEO Jean-Claude Biver says his company has been building mechanical watches for more than a century but knew little about building an Internet-connected device that younger buyers would want.
 So it partnered with Intel and Google in what he calls the "marriage of Watch Valley and Silicon Valley."

-Various manufacturers have made watches using Google's Android Wear system but they typically look more like mini computers on the wrist rather than a traditional watch.
+Various manufacturers have made watches using Google's Android Wear system but they typically look more like mini computers on a wrist rather than a watch.

-Luxury comes with a price: Tag Heuer Connected starts selling in the U.S. on Monday for $1,500.
+Luxury comes with a price: Tag Heuer Connected starts selling in the U.S. on Monday for $1,500, with other markets to come.
 By contrast, the cheapest Android Wear watch costs $129.
-Sales in Japan begin next week and in other countries in Europe and Asia by the end of November.
-Apple Watch has a luxury edition, with a case made of gold, for $10,000 to $17,000.
-The regular Apple Watch starts at $349.